iankloo/sigmaNet/README.md

 # sigmaNet

-Render igraph networks using Sigma.js - in R!
+Render `igraph` networks using Sigma.js - in R!

-<a href = 'https://iankloo.github.io/sigmaNet/'>Check out the docs</a>
+<a href = 'https://iankloo.github.io/sigmaNet/'>Check out the full docs</a>

-<strong>More detailed documentation on the way.</strong>

 ## Why?

-Igraph is a great tool for working with networks in R, but it comes up short when creating visualizations.
-Igraph uses R's plot() and a less-than-user-friendly set of parameters to create visualizations.
-These visualizations are static and can be difficult to work with aesthetically.
-For example, node sizes can be given with the vertex.size parameter, but they are then re-scaled by the plot() function behind the scenes.
-Finally, plot() output is static and can only be rendered in image formats.

-This package addresses these problems by allowing users to quickly create Sigma.js visualizations from igraph objects.
-These visualizations render quickly, even with large numbers of nodes/edges, and allow for a number of different outputs: PNG, PDF, and interactive HTML.

-If you are only working with small networks, check out the visNetwork package which uses vis.js to draw networks.
-The package has a lot of great features, but it is somewhat slow for large networks (10s of thousands of nodes) and can be sluggish once rendered.
-This is because vis.js (and thus visNetwork) use canvas to render graphs.
-Canvas is much faster than SVG-based graphics (like D3), but is slower than Webgl (used by Sigma.js).
+This package is an R interface to the <a href = 'https://github.com/jacomyal/sigma.js'>Sigma.js</a> javascript library.
+Sigma.js was built for graph visualization and has significant advantages over other javascript libraries when creating large graph visualizations.

+Benefits of this package:

+1. Use familiar, well documented `igraph` objects to make visualizations
+2. Easy "ggplot-like" syntax
+3. Render things quickly - allowing for faster iterative graph building
+4. Render large networks
+5. Maintain interactivity (click, hover, zoom) with sharable html output
+6. Integrate easily with Shiny applications

 ## How?